awsdocs/amazon-cloudfront-developer-guide/doc_source/compliance.md

 ## HIPAA<a name="compliance-hipaa"></a>

-AWS has expanded its HIPAA compliance program to include CloudFront as a HIPAA Eligible Service\.
+The AWS HIPAA compliance program includes CloudFront as a HIPAA Eligible Service\.
 If you have an executed Business Associate Agreement \(BAA\) with AWS, you can use CloudFront to deliver content containing protected health information \(PHI\)\.
 For more information, see [HIPAA Compliance\.](https://aws.amazon.com/compliance/hipaa-compliance/)

-## Logging CloudFront Usage Data for Auditing<a name="compliance-logging"></a>

-If you run PCI or HIPAA\-compliant workloads, based on the [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/), we recommend that you log your CloudFront usage data for the last 365 days for future auditing purposes\.
-To log usage data, you can do the following:
-+ Enable CloudFront access logs\.
-For more information, see [Access Logs](AccessLogs.md)\.
-+ Capture requests that are sent to the CloudFront API\.
-For more information, see [Using AWS CloudTrail to Capture Requests Sent to the CloudFront API](logging_using_cloudtrail.md)\.